JCAD Owner Featured in Forbes

-A common lapse when thinking about foreign manufacturing is forgetting about the transport.
+A common lapse when thinking about domestic versus foreign manufacturing is forgetting about the transport.
 As the price of shipping varies through time, be sure to check its costs.
 This way you will avoid spending more money unnecessarily.
 Consider reading about the shipping law also, so you can be informed if any errors occur during the transportation.

 Ford Motor Company was the first firm to start with mass production.
 The Ford model T stands for the first vehicle launched in the global marketplace.
 The sales went through the roofs, since it was affordable for the middle-class society.
 The success story of Henry Ford inspired the American industrial and transportation revolutions.
 Today FMC manages 350.000 employees, which makes them the world’s 3rd biggest manufacturer in the automotive industry.